 My hot cross buns recipe makes a delightful dough that’s rich, spicy and fruity.
 As I’ve been baking these hot cross buns for Easter in our Cambodian kitchen I’ve given this Good Friday treat a Southeast Asian twist yet still kept the traditional taste.

-This time last year we were at Lara’s mum’s house in Bendigo, Australia, eating terribly disappointing hot cross buns from the local supermarket and bakery.
-They squashed to next to nothing beneath your finger tips and lacked the spice notes we both remembered fondly as kids.
+A few years ago we were at Lara’s mum’s house in Bendigo, Australia, eating terribly disappointing hot cross buns that we’d bought from the local bakery and supermarket.
+They squashed to next to nothing beneath your finger tips and lacked the spice notes we both remembered fondly from the hot cross buns we ate as kids.

-If you’ve been following our Instagram feed I’ve been doing a lot of baking recently – everything from sour dough to biscuits – primarily to satisfy cravings for things we miss.
-But also because it’s so difficult to get good quality bread in Cambodia, quality baked goods are so expensive, and not only can I bake bread for less, but I can make a better quality bread.
-It’s not that hard.
-So naturally, as Easter is coming, I had to make some hot cross buns.
+If you’ve been following our Instagram feed I’ve been doing a lot of sourdough baking in recent years and Lara has been cooking Russian food, primarily to satisfy cravings for things we miss.
+But also because it’s so difficult to get good bread in Cambodia and I can make better quality bread at home.
+So naturally, as Easter is coming, I’m making hot cross buns.

 Hot Cross Buns Recipe for Easter with a Spicy Fruity Southeast Asian Twist

-I started experimenting with hot cross buns recipes last week.
+I started experimenting with this hot cross buns recipe a few years ago.
 I have always had a tendency – Lara calls it an obsession – to test out an array of different recipes until I find just the right one and then tweak and tweak them until they’re absolutely perfect.

 But since we’ve been living in Siem Reap I’ve also found myself giving foreign dishes a Cambodian or Southeast Asian twist by substituting or adding local ingredients to recipes.
 (Lara has been doing the same with her cocktails, as she did with this Cuban mojito recipe).
-This is to explain why this hot cross buns recipe is made with five spice instead of allspice and candied ginger, candied banana and candied tamarind, all made locally.
-Let us know what you think.
+This is to explain why this hot cross buns recipe is made with five spice instead of allspice and candied ginger and candied tamarind, all made locally.

-Dried tropical fruits and candied tropical fruits are very easy to get in Cambodia and they are wonderful and fresh.
-Nothing is wasted here and near the end of each fruit season as you travel through villages in the countryside you’ll see farmers will have various fruits finely sliced and laid out on platters or baskets in the sun to dry.
+Dried tropical fruits, candied tropical fruits and fruit leather are all very easy to get in Cambodia and they are wonderful and fresh.
+Nothing is wasted here and near the end of each fruit season as you travel through villages in the countryside you’ll see farmers will have various fruits finely sliced or diced and laid out on platters in the sun to dry.

 We often touch on the history of dishes and recipes as it intrigues us both, but Oliver Thring has done a good job of examining the history of hot cross buns in The Guardian, so we’ll leave you with that to peruse while your buns bake.